pandeysudip/Mapping-Earthquakes-With-Leaflet/README.md

-# leaflet-challenge: Visualizing Data with Leaflet
+# Visualizing Data with Leaflet

 ## Background